Intelligent-Instruments-Lab/iil.is/src/routes/news/visindavaka22.md

 alt="A large white upright instrument on a yellow table, a young woman standing next to it, smiling." caption="Rafaele with her Knurl in the Yellow Lab"/>

 Knurl is an instrument-interface exploring concepts of polyphony into the practice of a bowed string instrument.
 It runs and modifies live synthesis sounds while can program and plan the development of new ones.
 Its interface offers the manipulation of up to 4 sounds by potentiometers, tasks , machine learning system or a counterpoint.
-It's creator, Rafaele Andrade will be with us at the fair, showcasing her instrument.
+Its creator, Rafaele Andrade, will be with us at the fair, showcasing her instrument.

 <br />